mtomasini/MetapopulationsPython/docs/source/overview.md

 ```

 The second diversity measure that we calculate is the number of unique sets of traits, {math}`K`.
 In code, this is done through the function `np.unique(..., return_counts = True)`.
-We also implemented Simpson's diversity index, defined as
+We also implemented the (inversed) Simpson's diversity index, defined as

 ```{math}
 S = \frac{N(N-1)}{\sum_{k}n_k(n_k-1)} ,